noelloxton/noelloxton/README.md

 My name is Noel.
 I am a Senior Full Stack Software Engineer working in the medical sector at WhatsUpDoctor.
 My tech stack experience is in the following:
+* Python backend development with Django and .NET
+* Front end development in Django with vanilla HTML and Tailwindcss
+* Event-driven arcitectures with Kafka, celery (django) and Akka.NET
 * Data analysis using Jupyter Notebook and Python
 * NLC ML working with GPT-3
 * OOP backend dev with Python and Flask